armbrusterlab/metadata-magnet/pipeline_tutorial.md

 <img width="582" height="709" alt="image" src="https://github.com/user-attachments/assets/d745cf29-eb65-475f-9d61-0163e42a5d8c" />

 Use absolute paths.
 Replace with the paths to the respective files on your own device.
 It is okay for the paths and output directory to be surrounded by quotes.
 The reference sequence ID, if you provide it, must match exactly with the sequence's name in the FASTA.
 Note that if you filter out the reference sequence from your dataset, it won't appear in figures.
+You may see two sequence columns: sequence.x and sequence.y.
+This is a byproduct of joining the FASTA with the metadata.
+I _think_ these columns are identical under most circumstances, with sequence.x coming from the FASTA and sequence.y coming from the metadata table, but you should press the "Save current data to TSV" and inspect it to be certain.
+(Note to self: previous iterations of the pipeline used aligned fragments from BLAST for the FASTA sequences; current iteration pulls the sequence directly from the GenBank files or NCBI esearch.
+Aligned fragments may appear in sequence_old column.)

 ##### Unaligned data
 FASTA: